Extraltodeus/ComfyUI-AutomaticCFG/README.md

 My own version "from scratch" of a self-rescaling CFG / anti-burn.
 It ain't much but it's honest work.

+# In short:

+No more burns and 160% faster gens with the warp drive node.

+Now includes custom attention modifiers and interesting presets.

 ## Last update (14.05.24):
 - fix the little mem leak 😀
 - temporarily disabled the timed SAG node because an update broke it.